-Finally, further details and indication will be provided for the evaluation and assessment of Organizational impacts and Socio-Economic impacts.
-About this last topic, the first theoretical elements are presented in Annex 5.
+Next steps of WG3 activities will provide further details and indication for the evaluation and assessment of Organizational impacts.
+Regarding Socio-economic impacts, the basic principles are presented in Annex 5.

-This document remains open to new inputs and specification arising from WG2 activities.
+This document remains open to new inputs and specification arising from WG2 activities, and in particular to new release of the document "Common C-ITS Service Definitions".
 The evaluation approach for other Day 1 - Services and Use Cases will be further developed and presented in new releases of this document.
 A further deepening for the assessment of Key Performance Indicators on mobility and economic impacts, as descripted in the next chapters, will be provided.